How to play Pokémon TCG Pocket?

 Pokemon ex are stronger versions of Basic and Evolved Pokemon, with more powerful attacks and abilities than Pokemon of the same stage would normally have.
 Evolved Pokemon ex evolve from regular Pokemon versions, and they cannot evolve into another Pokemon (for instance, you can’t make Pikachu ex evolve into regular Raichu).
 Their power come with the ex rule : when knocked out, the opponent get 2 points instead of 1.

 In Pokémon TCG Pocket, just like in the video games, Pokémon can be affected by special conditions that impact their ability to attack, retreat, or use abilities.
-These conditions are caused by attack effects, abilities, or Trainer cards.
-The main status effects include:
+Special Conditions are conditions that are applied to Active Pokémon by attacks, abilities or Trainer cards.
+Poisoned, Burned, Asleep, Paralyzed, and Confused are Special Conditions.

 Colorless Energy